-Keston Technologies Pty Ltd disclaims to the extent permitted by law all liability for all claims, losses, expenses, damages and costs the user may incur as a result of, or associated with, the use of information in this report or associated communication for any reason whatsoever.
-Reference to Keston Technologies includes a reference to any contractor, agent or employee of Keston Technologies.
+Keston Technologies Pty Ltd disclaims to the extent permitted by law any liability for any claims, losses, expenses, damages or costs the user may incur as a result of, or associated with, the use of, or reliance on, information in this report or associated communication, whether or not there has been any error, omission or negligence on the part of Keston Technologies Pty Ltd. Whilst care and diligence have been exercised in the preparation of this report, Keston Technologies Pty Ltd does not warrant the accuracy of the information contained within.
+Any forecasts or projections used in the analysis can be affected by a number of unforeseen variables and, as such, no warranty is given that a particular set of results will in fact be achieved.
+Reference to Keston Technologies Pty Ltd includes a reference to any contractor, agent or employee of Keston

 Prepared by: